Constitution of Maryland

 The current Constitution of the State of Maryland, which was ratified by the people of the state on September 18, 1867, forms the basic law for the U.S. state of Maryland.
 It replaced the short-lived Maryland Constitution of 1864 and is the fourth constitution under which the state has been governed.
-It was amended in 2012.
+It was last amended in 2024.

 At approximately 47,000 words (including annotations), the Maryland Constitution is much longer than the average length of a state constitution in the United States, which is about 26,000 words (the United States Constitution is about 8,700 words long).

 Background, drafting, and ratification

-The state's 1864 constitution was written during the Civil War, while the Unionists temporarily controlled Maryland.
+Maryland had constitutional conventions in 1776 and 1850–51.
+The state's 1864 constitution was written in a convention during the Civil War, while the Unionists temporarily controlled Maryland.
 Approved by a bare majority (50.31%) of the state's eligible voters, including Maryland men who were serving in the Union army outside the state, it temporarily disfranchised the approximately 25,000 men in Maryland who had fought for the Confederacy or in other ways supported it, in an effort to bring change to the state.
 Also, while the state's remaining slaves were emancipated by constitutional amendment, the 1864 constitution changed the basis of representation in the General Assembly to help keep power in the hands of the white elite.

 The Constitution of 1867 was drafted by a convention which met at the state capital, Annapolis, between May 8 and August 17, 1867.
 It was submitted to the adult white male citizens of the state for ratification on September 18 and was approved by a vote of 47,152 to 23,036.
 It took effect on October 5, 1867.

+Maryland held a constitutional convention in 1967-68.